Early to Bet

 Early to Bet is a 1951 Warner Bros.
 Merrie Melodies theatrical cartoon short directed by Robert McKimson.
 The short was released on May 12, 1951, and features the Gambling Bug.

+In the film, the bug spreads "gambling fever" to people, giving them an irresistible urge for gambling.
+When a cat decides to quit playing cards with a card sharp, the bug decides to infect it with his fever.
+The cat agrees to play games where the loser is subjected to various forms of punishment.

 Plot

 The narrator introduces the Gambling Bug, demanding he stand up so everyone can get a look at him.
 Three examples are then offered, showing what happens should this Gambling Bug "bite" someone, giving them "gambling fever".
 First, a restaurant customer is seen coaxing a frustrated waiter (named Luigi) to allow another in what has clearly been a series of coin flips to determine payment for a meal.
 Next, two men at a bar bet five dollars ("five bucks") that a buzzing fly will land on one or another glass of beer first.
 Then, another man puts a coin in a casino slot machine and watches the wheels spin around until three oranges appear.
 He jumps for joy until he sees the payout is three actual oranges instead of a money jackpot.
 Enraged, he begins punching the slot machine.

 After that introductory segment closes with a somber warning for "folks" (the audience) to watch out for the Gambling Bug, the bug chooses to leave his victims alone for a day, and goes on vacation.
 Out walking, the bug is surprised by a dog who strides by and pulls a black and white cat from beneath a farm building.
-The dog, apparently a card sharp, suggests the cat might like to play cards for penalties.
+The dog, apparently a card shark, suggests the cat might like to play cards for penalties.
 The cat adamantly refuses, says he is through playing cards with the dog and, somewhat irritated, goes to sit on a nearby log.
 The Gambling Bug immediately sees this as an irresistible opportunity and bites the cat's ear.

 Now the cat, wound-up and anxious to bet, dashes back to the dog repeating, "Gimme the cards, deal 'em out, let's go, come on!"
 They play gin rummy for penalties and the cat promptly loses.
 After he briefly transforms into a "sucker" (a lollipop), he dejectedly heads over to and spins the Penalty Wheel.
 He lands on Number 14: "The Gesundheit", which he finds out when picking the appropriate file out of a nearby file drawer.
 He begs not to be punished with Raymond Scott's Powerhouse (section B) music as background, still he is forced to blow bubble gum as the dog shakes "sneeze powder" (pepper) on his nose; the resulting huge sneeze causes the bubble gum to completely cover the cat.
 After the dog says 'Gesundheit', the cat becomes enraged and tries to break free from the gum.